-Why adopting continuous testing methodology is vital for your business?
+Why adopting a continuous testing methodology is vital for your business?

 Improved test coverage: As the testing and automation start at the very beginning of the DevOps process, you can maximize the test coverage in the best possible way to identify any potential errors as early as possible with maximum test coverage.

 Increased transparency and consistency: Testing early and often will provide the right visibility into your development processes.
-The interactive dashboards, reporting, and automated corrective actions enhance the overall performance to ensure enough transparency to identify all possible errors, probable failure causes and help identify and execute necessary corrective measures.
-Not only this, but the automation tools provide consistency in testing processes that add robustness to the configure environments, make it easy to maintain test configurations, and maintain a seamless flow with continuous integration.
+The interactive dashboards, reporting, and automated corrective actions enhance the overall performance to ensure enough transparency to identify all possible errors and probable failure causes and help identify and execute necessary corrective measures.
+Not only this, but the automation tools provide consistency in testing processes that add robustness to the configured environments, make it easy to maintain test configurations and maintain a seamless flow with continuous integration.

 Business urgencies and response to the competition: To stay one step ahead of the competition, organizations must deliver the newest features complimenting the primary service offerings.
 These continuous improvements have made it mandatory to adopt the DevOps way.
 DevOps ensures faster releases, and to make sure these releases are reliable; we need continuous testing.
 It ensures a safe environment for the teams to carry out development, testing, and release at great speed by maintaining the quality.
 Hence you can provide faster response time to rapidly changing business requirements with DevOps combined with efficient continuous testing methodologies.